Getting started

 # sudo rights are needed, cause the script adds an dummy entry for the registry to /etc/hosts

-# you will be asked for your users passwordYou will be asked some questions about the cluster deployment, like numer of nodes, Ingress ports and the deployment of Calico CNI instead of default Flannel installation.
-It's also possible to deploy NGINX Ingress Controller instead of Traefik.
+# you will be asked for your users passwordYou will be asked some questions about the cluster deployment, like number of nodes, Ingress ports and the CNI: Cilium (default) or Calico can be installed instead of the k3s default Flannel installation (Cilium and Calico are mutually exclusive).
+Kong Gateway (Gateway API) is always installed as the sole ingress controller — Traefik is disabled by the bootstrap.

 At least you have the option to deploy httpbin sample deployment, which is deployed to the namespace demo.
 The container from https://kennethreitz.org/ is used here.
 The sample uses the Ingress, also a NodePort is exposed, to demonstrate this in k3d.
 A PVC is created and mounted to the httpbin container.
 The httpbin demo is deployed from the local running container registry, just for demo purpose, to show the usage of a user defined registry with k3d.